Acribbs/tRNAnalysis/docs/getting_started/Output.rst

 Once you have ran the software with the command::

-  trnanalysis trna make full
+  trnanalysis make full

 and::

-  trnanalysis trna make build_report
+  trnanalysis make build_report

 a final html report should have been generated.